About the Summer Institutes

-The Summer Institutes on Scientific Teaching empower and inspire college and university instructors to transform STEM education through evidence-based teaching practices.
-The Summer Institutes are dedicated to STEM education reform, improving science literacy, attracting more diverse students to research and increasing the number of students who become scientists at colleges and universities across the United States.
+The Summer Institutes on Scientific Teaching hopes to empower and inspire college and university instructors to transform STEM education through evidence-based teaching practices.
+The Summer Institutes are dedicated to STEM education reform by improving science literacy and increasing diversity in the academia in universities across the United States.

-The Summer Institutes model the scientific teaching principles they promote and support participants in directly applying these principles to the development of teaching materials.
-The curriculum of the Summer Institutes includes core elements such as active learning strategies, effective assessment development, and inclusive teaching practices.
-Summer Institutes alumni are actively transforming STEM education on their home campuses, contributing to national STEM education initiatives and disseminating their evidence-based teaching efforts and research through publications.
+The Summer Institutes draw scientific teaching principles from models supported by peer-reviewed research.
+We support participants to directly apply these principles in their classroom and their development of their teaching materials.
+The curriculum of the Summer Institutes includes core elements of active learning strategies, effective assessment development, and inclusive teaching practices.
+Summer Institutes alumni are actively transforming STEM education on their home campuses, contributing to national STEM education initiatives, and disseminating their evidence-based teaching efforts and research through peer reviewed publications.

 Founded by Professor Jo Handelsman in 2004 at the University of Wisconsin-Madison, the Summer Institutes have expanded and regionalized with the support of the National Science Foundation, National Academy of Sciences, Howard Hughes Medical Institute and Helmsley Charitable Trust.
 The institutes emerged from the 2003 National Research Council report, Bio2010: Transforming Undergraduate Education for Future Research Biologists.
 The report concludes that faculty development is a crucial component of improving undergraduate education.
 It recommends that universities provide faculty with opportunities to refine classroom techniques and better integrate math and physical sciences concepts into biology instruction.